 Jane talks to the reader intimately.

-“She says ‘Dear reader, come into this with me,’” said Marie-France Arcilla, who plays three of Jane’s companions and rivals.
-In a cast or eight, many actors in this performance are doubling and tripling roles.
+“She says ‘Dear reader, come into this with me,'” said Marie-France Arcilla, who plays three of Jane’s companions and rivals.
+In a cast of eight, many actors in this performance are doubling and tripling roles.

 Arcilla loves this adaptation’s faithfulness to the book.
 It has shown her depths in Jane’s character, she says, and in Brontë’s world that she has not seen before.